 Sessions are created to complement the requirements of the National Curriculum for Key Stage 2 and can be delivered at your school or in our Sam Wanamaker Playhouse.

-We offer longer projects delivered in your school and tailored to your specific requirements.
+We offer a programme of workshops or longer projects delivered in your school worldwide and tailored to your specific requirements, or here at the Globe.

 You might want to work with select groups of pupils to develop confidence or key skills, or deliver a full-scale project for a whole class or year group, such as staging an in-school production.

-Our made to measure projects are matched to precise school objectives and offer teachers and pupils the chance to work with Globe practitioners for a few weeks or up to a whole year.
+Our made to measure projects are matched to precise school objectives and offer teachers and students the chance to work with Globe practitioners, either through tailored visits to your school or here at the Globe.

 Transitioning between schools can be a challenging time for children.